w3c/market-data-odrl-profile/NewActionTerms.md

 ----------------|------------
 Data Type |
 Context |
-Note | Same as `md:Distribute` - can be qualified by a 'md:reciepient` constraint.
+Note | Same as `md:Distribute` action - can be qualified by a 'md:reciepient` constraint.

 **Redistribute** | -